PAN-OS

 - Tagging action applies a tag to the source address at log time.

-- Dynamic Address Group matches any IP with that tag.
+- Dynamic Address Group (DAG) matches any IP with that tag.

 - High-priority security policy drops traffic from that DAG to anything.